 Love dogs?
 You’re in the right place!
-Today we’ll be running through 6 non-negotiable dog room decor essential categories.
-From bowls, beds, toys and tech, to pet gates, crates, dog doors and more.
-Keep reading for some of the best dog room decor ideas and inspo around 😉
+Today we’ll be running through 6 non-negotiable dog room decor essentials.
+From dog bowls, beds, toys and tech, to pet gates, crates, dog doors and more.
+Keep reading for some of the best dog room decor ideas and inspiration around!

-This post contains affiliate links.
-If you click on one of these links and proceed to make a purchase, I may receive a small commission (at no additional cost to you).
-For more info, please visit our disclaimer page, here.
+Affiliate disclosure: This post contains affiliate links for your convenience.
+If you click on one of these links and proceed to make a purchase, we may receive a small commission (at no additional cost to you).
+Thank you for supporting this blog.

 Dog Room Decor essential #1 - Water and food bowls